 - Angular 2 vs 1, a work in progress list of the differences between Angular 2 and AngularJS 1.5/1.6

-2017 Update: grunt2gulp is still being used but it seems now that people are moving from Grunt and Gulp to webpack (or SystemJS).
-I will be looking into writing a tool to convert grunt and gulp files to Webpack.
-Gulp is still a very cool build tool to use and I recommend that people move away from Grunt as soon as possible on to more modern tools like Gulp and Webpack.
+2017 Update: grunt2gulp is still being used but it seems now that people are moving from Grunt and Gulp to webpack (or SystemJS or Rollup.js).
+Gulp is still a very cool build tool to use and I recommend that people move away from Grunt as soon as possible on to more modern tools like Gulp and Webpack and Rollup.js.